AmplitudeAudio/doc-sdk/docs/project/switch-container.md

 `FadeTransitionSettings` `required`

-The fade transition to apply on the sound object when one all the assigned states becomes inactive.
+The fade transition to apply on the sound object when all the assigned states become inactive.
 It takes as value a [FadeTransitionSettings] object.

 ### gain